 And most recently an EF-4 tornado with winds of at least 190 mph struck Tuscaloosa and Birmingham’ s northern and western suburbs on April 27, 2011.
 On this occasion a severe thunderstorm outbreak containing over 300 tornadoes—15 of which were classified as violent (i.e., EF-4 or higher), straight-line winds, and baseball-sized hailstones ravaged the Southeastern United States.
 A record was set for the most tornadoes in a 24-hour period as 190 touched down between April 27 and April 28.
 Nine violent tornadoes touched down in Alabama on April 27, two of them massive EF5 tornadoes.
 The tornado that struck Tuscaloosa left a damage trail 80 miles long, killed 65 people, and injured 1,500.
 It is one of the costliest on record.

 Based on reports from the Storm Prediction Center (SPC), only about 3% of tornadoes occur in the month of January, but more than half of those impact the southeastern U.S. This is due to the favorable atmospheric conditions for tornadoes (warm and humid air, strong vertical wind shear) being generally confined to that region during the winter months.

 Due to its geography, the U.S. has the most tornado development of any country, with approximately 1,200 tornadoes occurring each year.
-Prominent southeastern U.S. tornado activity in recent decades has prompted scientists to question the traditional definition of “Tornado Alley” and include the states in Dixie Alley as part of a larger region of frequent tornadoes.
+Prominent southeastern U.S. tornado activity in recent decades has prompted scientists to question the traditional definition of “Tornado Alley” and include some southern states as part of a larger region of frequent tornadoes.
 But while the recent event in Alabama has once more grabbed people's attention, history tells us to be wary of making too much of short-term variability.